nablem/invoicer/README.md

     ```

 5.  **Build and Start the Application**:
     Build the application for production and start the server.
+This simulates the production environment by optimizing the build.
     ```bash
     npm run build
     npm run start
     ```
+    The application will be available at [http://localhost:3000](http://localhost:3000).